 Provisions regulating the meeting of participants of closed-end funds were issued in 2010.
 The rules of a closed end reserved to qualified investor fund can identify some issues which require authorisation by a resolution of a meeting.
-In any case, a meeting of the participants must be called to vote on a replacement of the SGR, admission to listing (where this is not provided for) and changes to the investment policy.
+In any case, a meeting of the investors must be called to vote on a replacement of the SGR, admission to listing (where this is not provided for) and changes to the investment policy.
 However, some of these provisions are no longer included in the Draft Ministerial Decree regarding closed-ended AIFs.

 It is common for a newly established fund to adopt rules aimed at facilitating fundraising on both domestic and international markets in line with international best practices.

 In a typical buyout, a company is acquired by the private equity fund, using equity and bank loans.
 Equity is provided by the private equity fund, the target company's management (either incumbent or new) and, occasionally, the seller.

 True equity, in the form of ordinary shares or preference shares (whether convertible or not) or a combination of these.

 A preference share is a form of hybrid security.
 Preference shares differ from ordinary shares in that they generally have a preferential right to receive dividends and participate in any distribution on liquidation of the company.
 A convertible preference share, in addition to the traditional preference share rights, entitles the holder to convert it at some future point into another security, such as an ordinary share.

 Investor loans are often used because of their tax advantages.
 Typically, they have a long maturity and interest payment is capitalised due to restrictions on dividends and other payments under the acquisition finance package.
 They are generally treated as if they were equity by acquisition finance providers because of these characteristics.

 For an overview of the main forms of debt financing, see Question 23.